As a homeschool mom of a special needs child, do you struggle with how to teach writing?

 5. Special needs learners need bite-sized assignments.

 Break down the steps of the writing process.
-Take care not to dump the whole assignment on your child at once, but instead portion out instructions in manageable bites.
-Spreading writing activities over several days or weeks will go a long way toward easing anxiety and stress.
+Take care not to dump the whole assignment on your child at once.
+Instead, portion out instructions in small bites.
+Spreading writing activities over days or weeks will go a long way toward easing anxiety and stress.

-- WriteShop’s lesson schedules spread assignments over 2-3 weeks to allow for the writing to rest between drafts.
+- WriteShop’s schedules spread activities over 2-3 weeks.
+This allows the writing to rest between drafts.

-- Assignments focus on the processes that are central to writing.
-Lessons begin with prewriting activities and brainstorming exercises that narrow and focus in on the topic, and instructions are written step-by-step.
+- Assignments focus on the key processes of writing.
+Lessons start with prewriting activities and brainstorming exercises that narrow and focus in on the topic.
+Instructions are written step-by-step.

 6. Special needs learners do well with multisensory writing activities.